BiglySoftware/BiglyBT/CONTRIBUTING.md

 If you don't see us on a comparison or "top 10" page of bittorrent clients, please contact the author and ask them to add us!
 (Note: The wikipedia bittorrent comparison page only allows new clients if they already have a main wikipedia page)

 Linking us with other bittorrent clients will probably help us with search engine rankings.
 Even searching for BiglyBT with a few other key words, and clicking on the BiglyBT link might help (who knows!
-Search Engine rankings are mysterious beasts)
+Search Engine rankings are mysterious beasts).
+Other linking ideas:

+* If you have an alternativeTo account, go to [alterativeTo](https://alternativeto.net), type in a bittorrent client name that's similar to BiglyBT (there should be at least one that's VERY similar to BiglyBT!), and add BiglyBT to its alternatives list.
+You can also click the heart beside BiglyBT if you want ^^'

 If you are a tracker owner, we'd love to have a mention on your site as a bittorrent client to use.